Comfortable Weather to End the Week - KION546

 Good for all reporting stations.

-Weather Story: Temperatures remained slightly above normal today along the coast and inland.
-The wind advisory has expired, but still had breezy conditions throughout the afternoon along with mostly clear skies with a few high passing clouds.
-Friday temperatures will cool down a bit as a trough neighbors the ridge of high pressure.
+Weather Story: Friday temperatures will cool down a bit as a trough neighbors the ridge of high pressure.
 Because of this we could see windy conditions in the hills Friday into Saturday, and breezy conditions for lower elevations.
 However, the Central Coast will continue to see dry, clear conditions through the weekend.
 There might be a chance of rain the middle part of next week.
 We will continue to track that system.

 ***Gale Warning***